WARF: Post "Whistler"

 On September 1, 1994, the station adopted an urban contemporary format delivered by ABC Radio called "The Touch", and it switched to call letters WTOU on September 29.

 In October 1999, the station switched to a sports talk format.
-It first carried programming from ESPN Radio and kept the WTOU calls but dropped "The Touch" nickname and instead went by "1350AM ESPN - Akron's Sports Network."
+It first carried programming from ESPN Radio and kept the WTOU calls but dropped "The Touch" nickname and instead went by "1350AM ESPN - Akron's Sports Network".
 WTOU and sister station WKDD (96.5 FM) were sold by OBC Broadcasting to Clear Channel Communications (now iHeartMedia) on August 15, 2000.
-In September 2001, months after the sale to Clear Channel, WTOU then flipped to Fox Sports Radio, branded as "Fox Sports 1350".
-The networks' offerings at the time also included Tony Bruno and "Kiley & Booms," co-hosted by Cleveland Heights native Chuck Booms (who broadcast on his end from Clear Channel's Cleveland facilities in Independence, Ohio).
+On September 18, 2001, months after the sale to Clear Channel, WTOU then flipped to Fox Sports Radio, branded as "Fox Sports 1350".
+The networks' offerings at the time also included Tony Bruno and "Kiley & Booms", co-hosted by Cleveland Heights native Chuck Booms (who broadcast on his end from Clear Channel's Cleveland facilities in Independence, Ohio).
 WTOU also became the Akron-Canton affiliate for The Jim Rome Show, and became the home station for the Akron Aeros for the 2002 season.

 The sports talk format was dropped on June 2, 2005, and the station switched to a liberal talk radio format (albeit with no Air America programming at first), changing its call letters to WARF.
 Branded as "Radio Free Ohio", WARF carried Al Franken and Randi Rhodes from Air America Radio, and Ed Schultz and Stephanie Miller from Jones Radio.
 WARF also held the distinction of being the only station in the country to carry Bill Press's radio show when it debuted on June 27, 2005, until KRXA picked up the show on August 22.
 On February 13, 2006, veteran radio personality Joe Finan (long heard on rival talk station WNIR) began a locally produced talk show 11:00 a.m. to 1:00 p.m. weekdays.
 Finan was released from WARF that October 27, and died that December 20.

-WARF changed back to a sports format on March 30, 2007; branded as "Sportsradio 1350", becoming an affiliate for Sporting News Radio.
+WARF changed back to a sports format on March 30, 2007; branded "Sports Radio 1350", becoming an affiliate for Sporting News Radio.
 Its logo used a blue-and-gold color scheme, a nod to the University of Akron.
-In June 2009, WARF switched back to Fox Sports Radio, which it airs to this day.
+In June 2009, WARF reverted back to Fox Sports Radio programming.

 Shifting focus to Cleveland

 On January 27, 2020, WARF rebranded as "Fox Sports 1350 The Gambler", as it added programming from the Vegas Stats & Information Network (VSiN) related to sports betting.
 The accompanying press release also formally repositioned WARF as a Cleveland market station, billing itself as Cleveland's Fox Sports 1350, though the station's city of license assignment to Akron and transmitter site in Cuyahoga Falls remained unchanged.

-In July 2022, WARF - along with the rest of the stations in the iHeart Cleveland cluster - moved their studios from suburban Independence to the Six Six Eight Building in downtown Cleveland.
+On March 21, 2021, WARF announced plans to move to a new combined studio/office facility at the Six Six Eight Building in Downtown Cleveland, utilizing cloud storage technology.
+The relocation process completed in July 2022.